New Name for Resource Management Features

-Mavenlink’s Resource Planner allows Project and Resource Managers to see both the team members assigned to a project and the resource plan in one place.
-Accessible to any provider-side project member with Financials permissions and above, you can locate the Resource Planner tab in any financial project next to the Time & Expenses tab.
+A project’s Resourcing tab allows project managers and resource managers to see both the team members assigned to a project and the resource plan in one place.
+Accessible to any provider-side project member with Financials permissions and above, you can locate the Resourcing tab in any financial project next to the Time & Expenses tab.

-You’ll see all of your team members on the left side, followed by their total Estimated, Allocated, Scheduled, and Actual hours for the project.
+You’ll see all team members on the project on the left side, followed by their total Estimated, Allocated, Scheduled, and Actual hours for the project.
 This allows you to see how you’re tracking against your plan all the way through a project’s life cycle.

 If you have unnamed resources in your project, you can select the resource to open the Resource side panel.
 From here, you can define and fill resource needs by Role, Skills, and Custom Fields.
 For more information, see Resource Side Panel Overview.

-On the right of the Resource Planner, you’ll see a timeline with the total number of hours that each individual is scheduled to work on a project on a daily basis.
+On the right side of the Resourcing tab, you’ll see a timeline with the total number of hours that each individual is scheduled to work on a project on a daily basis.

 The days of the week are highlighted based on global allocation and workweek information, allowing you to see how much a particular individual is utilized.

 Clicking on the triangle to the left of a team member allows you to view all of their assigned tasks for this project and make changes to their schedule.
 When expanded, the Time Off row appears directly below their name; if the member has any scheduled time off, this row indicates the number of hours for each day.

 Scheduled time off is represented by a small, gray triangle in the upper-left corner of a day in the timeline.
 The striped gray bars represent weekends, holidays, or days when a team member has all of their capacity scheduled as time off.

 The colored bars in the timeline are visual representations of an allocation.
 A thin, solid line indicates that a resource has scheduled hours for at least one task in a project.

 The legend allows you to quickly reference what these colors represent.